vk-cs/docs-public/docs/en/manage/tools-for-using-services/terraform/use-cases/vnet/lb/lb.md

 ### Create a load balancer

-To create a Load Balancer, you need the following objects:
+To create a load balancer, you need the following objects:

 - Data sources:

-  - **vkcs_images_image** — installation image for the created instance.
+  - `vkcs_images_image`: an installation image for the instance to be created.
-  - **vkcs_compute_flavor** — flavor (CPU, RAM, Disk) of the VM.
-You can see it in the VM creation wizard through your personal account.
+  - `vkcs_compute_flavor`: a flavor (CPU, RAM, Disk) of the VM.
+You can see it in the VM creation wizard in your VK Cloud personal account.

 - Resources:

-  - **vkcs_compute_instance** — Manages the compute virtual machine instance resource.
-Traffic on these VMs will be distributed by the created load balancer.
+  - `vkcs_compute_instance`: manages the resource of the virtual machine instance.
+Traffic on these VMs will be distributed by the load balancer to be created.

      <warn>

-     **Attention**

      All arguments, including the instance administrator password, will be stored in their original state in plain text.
 Learn more about [sensitive data](https://www.terraform.io/docs/language/state/sensitive-data.html?_ga=2.74378194.1320188012.1657572463-152934297.1633441142).

      </warn>

-     Contains the following resources:
+     The resource supports the following arguments:

-    - **name** — VM name.
+    - `name`: the VM name.
-    - **flavor_id** — VM flavor used during creation.
+    - `flavor_id`: the VM flavor used during its creation.
-    - **security_groups** — list of security group names assigned to this VM.
+    - `security_groups`: the list of security group names assigned to this VM.
-    - **image_id** is the OS image used to create this VM.
+    - `image_id`: the OS image used to create this VM.
-    - **network** — network connected when creating a VM.
+    - `network`: the network connected when creating this VM.
-    - **depends_on** — The VM will not start until the specified resources are created.
+    - `depends_on`: this VM will start after creating the resources specified by this argument.

-  - **vkcs_lb_loadbalancer** — Manages the load balancer resource in VKCS.
-Includes the following resources:
+  - `vkcs_lb_loadbalancer`: manages the load balancer resource in VK Cloud.
+The following arguments are supported:

-    - **name** — Human readable name for the load balancer.
+    - `name`: the human readable name for the load balancer.
 Doesn't have to be unique.
-    - **vip_subnet_id** — Subnet where the load balancer address will be allocated.
-The client can only create load balancers on networks that are allowed by the policy (for example, networks that are owned by it or networks that are public).
-Changing this setting creates a new load balancer.
+    - `vip_subnet_id`: the subnet where the load balancer address will be allocated.
+You can only create load balancers on networks that are allowed by the policy (for example, networks that are owned by you or networks that are public).
+Changing this argument creates a new load balancer.
-    - **tags** — List of simple strings assigned to the load balancer.
+    - `tags`: the list of simple strings assigned to the load balancer.

-  - **vkcs_lb_listener** — Manages the listener resource in VKCS.
-Includes the following resources:
+  - `vkcs_lb_listener`: manages the listener resource in VK Cloud.
+The following arguments are supported:

-    - **name** — Human readable name for the Listener.
+    - `name`: the human readable name for the listener.
 Doesn't have to be unique.
-    - **protocol** — Protocol — can be TCP, HTTP, HTTPS, TERMINATED_HTTPS, UDP.
-Changing this setting creates a new listener.
+    - `protocol`: the protocol of the listener, it can be `TCP`, `HTTP`, `HTTPS`, `TERMINATED_HTTPS`, `UDP`.
+Changing this argument creates a new listener.
-    - **protocol_port** — Port on which client traffic is listened.
-Changing this setting creates a new listener.
+    - `protocol_port`: the port on which client traffic is listened.
+Changing this argument creates a new listener.
-    - **loadbalancer_id** — The load balancer on which this listener should be provided.
-Changing this setting creates a new listener.
+    - `loadbalancer_id`: the load balancer on which this listener should be provided.
+Changing this argument creates a new listener.

-  - **vkcs_lb_pool** — Manages the pool resource in VK Cloud.
-Includes the following resources:
+  - `vkcs_lb_pool`: manages the pool resource in VK Cloud.
+The following arguments are supported:

-    - **name** — The human-readable name of the pool.
+    - `name`: the human-readable name of the pool.
-    - **protocol** — Protocol — can be TCP, HTTP, HTTPS, PROXY or UDP.
-Changing this setting creates a new pool.
+    - `protocol`: the protocol of the pool.
+Can be one of the following:`TCP`, `HTTP`, `HTTPS`, `PROXY` or `UDP`.
+Changing this argument creates a new pool.
-    - **lb_method** — Load balancing algorithm for distributing traffic between pool members.
-Must be one of ROUND_ROBIN, LEAST_CONNECTIONS, SOURCE_IP, or SOURCE_IP_PORT.
+    - `lb_method`: the load balancing algorithm for distributing traffic between pool members.
+It must be one of the following: `ROUND_ROBIN`, `LEAST_CONNECTIONS`, `SOURCE_IP`, or `SOURCE_IP_PORT`.
-    - **listener_id** — The listener to which the pool members will be associated.
-Changing this setting creates a new pool.
-Note: You must specify one of the LoadbalancerID or ListenerID.
+    - `listener_id`: the listener to which the pool members will be associated.
+Changing this argument creates a new pool.
+Note: You must specify either `loadbalancer_id` or `listener_id`.

-  - **vkcs_lb_member** — Manages the member resource in VKCS.
-Includes the following resources:
+  - `vkcs_lb_member`: manages the member resource in VK Cloud.
+The following arguments are supported:

-    - **address** — IP address of the member to receive traffic from the load balancer.
-Changing this setting creates a new member.
+    - `address`: the IP address of the member to which it will receive traffic from the load balancer.
+Changing this argument creates a new member.
-    - **protocol_port** — Port on which client traffic is listened.
-Changing this setting creates a new member.
+    - `protocol_port`: the port on which client traffic is listened.
+Changing this argument creates a new member.
-    - **pool_id** — ID of the pool this member will be assigned to.
-Changing this setting creates a new member.
+    - `pool_id`: the ID of the pool this member will be assigned to.
+Changing this argument creates a new member.
-    - **subnet_id** — The subnet where the member can be accessed.
-Changing this setting creates a new member.
+    - `subnet_id`: the subnet where the member can be accessed.
+Changing this argument creates a new member.
-    - **weight** — A positive integer value indicating the relative portion of the traffic that this the participant must receive from the pool.
-For example, a member with a weight of 10 gets five times more traffic than a member with a weight of 2.
+    - `weight`: a positive integer value indicating the relative portion of the traffic that this member must receive from the pool.
+For example, a member with the weight of 10 gets five times more traffic than a member with the weight of 2.
 The default value is 1.

 ```hcl